Many women opt for tea as a natural, healthy, and satisfying drink during pregnancy.

 - Peppermint Leaf Tea: This herbal tea is widely believed to be safe during pregnancy.
 It also tends to be more palatable to those with a queasy stomach and is believed to help with morning sickness.
-Avoid this tea if you have heartburn or acid reflux since it can make your symptoms worse.
+Avoid this tea if you have heartburn or acid reflux since it can worsen your symptoms.

 - Ginger Root Tea: Ginger is widely used across cultures to combat nausea.
 This is a great option to try if you suffer from pregnancy-related nausea.

-There are lots of other options available on the market — many of which your girlfriends probably drank while they were expecting.
+There are many other options available — many of which your girlfriends probably drank while they were expecting.
 However, the problem is the limited information available about their effects on the fetus.

 Because of this, our list of recommended teas is very short since we believe it’s best to err on the side of caution and stick with the basics.

 What About Nettle Tea?

 Nettle tea is an herbal tea made from the stinging nettles plant.
-It is listed as “Likely Unsafe for Pregnancy” in the Natural Medicines Database but still widely recommended by midwives and herbal experts.
+It is listed as “Likely Unsafe for Pregnancy” in the Natural Medicines Database but is still widely recommended by midwives and herbal experts.
 It is often included as an ingredient in tea blends marketed specifically for pregnancy.

 The difference between the recommended use and the actual use is likely related to the part of the plant used to make the tea.
 For pregnancy, it’s thought that using the leaves from the nettle plant renders it safe, while teas made from the roots are not.

-Still, nettle tea is considered to be “off-limits” for pregnant women by most medical practitioners as the Natural Medicines Database does not distinguish between teas made from the leaves or roots.
+Still, most medical practitioners consider nettle tea to be “off-limits” for pregnant women as the Natural Medicines Database does not distinguish between teas made from the leaves or roots.
 For this reason, we take a conservative approach and do not recommend nettle tea during pregnancy.

 A Word Of Caution

 In moderation, tea can be a beneficial addition to your diet during pregnancy.
-It can help to alleviate some of your common pregnancy complaints and also offers you a less-caffeinated alternative to your morning cup of coffee.
+It can help to alleviate some of your common pregnancy complaints and offers you a less-caffeinated alternative to your morning cup of coffee.